 2. Logan County Shooting Sports Complex.
 Aim for a stronger game and enjoy all forms of shooting sports with your family or friends at this 300-acre complex.
 Choose from archery, trap shooting, pistols, and rifles.

 3. Golfing.
 Hit the links at one of our three golf courses.
-Tee times are easily booked and you’ll be impressed with how affordable it is to play on the high plains almost year long.
+Tee times are easily booked and you’ll be impressed with how affordable it is to play on the high plains almost year long with our generally mild weather.
 As a bonus, throw your driving game at the Pioneer Park Disc Golf Course in Sterling.

 4. Gravel Riding and Road Cycling.
 Get out of the city for more road and less traffic in rural Logan County.
 Find designated routes here https://trails.colorado.gov/ or pick up a county map at the Logan County Visitor Center and set out on any of our rural roads.
 Some are paved, some are gravel, and some are shared with farm equipment.
 Whichever the case, you’ll be sure to enjoy the open road.